ortuman/jackal/README.md

 Support for [XEP-0357: Push Notifications](https://xmpp.org/extensions/xep-0357.html) is not yet available in `jackal`.

-However there's a chance to forward offline messages to an external service by configuring offline module as follows:
+However there's a chance to forward offline messages to some external service by configuring offline module as follows:

 ```yaml
   mod_offline: